-Spinal Stenosis Treatment in Oak Lawn, IL
+Spinal Stenosis Oak Lawn, IL

 The spine is composed of numerous different bones, which are called vertebrae.
 The vertebrae is interconnected with discs that help to absorb shocks.
 The actual spine works to protect the spinal cord, which connects the physical body to the brain.
 The bones, or vertebrae, create a canal, called the spinal canal.
 When the spinal canal begins to narrow, it may lead to a condition known as spinal stenosis.
 As a result, the spinal cord is pinched, leaving the patient to feel pain or numbness in their arms, legs, and torso.